Dirac Delta Regression: Conditional Density Estimation with Clinical Trials: Algorithm Design

 \subsection{Further Refinements}

-DDR improves upon the estimate $\widehat{g}_{h}(Y(t)|\bm{X})$ in Step \ref{alg_DDR:neg} by enforcing known properties of a conditional density such as non-negativity and a total AUC of 1; these properties do not automatically hold in the finite sample setting as in unconditional density estimation with kernel density functions.
+DDR improves upon the estimate $\widehat{g}_{h}(Y(t)|\bm{X})$ in Step \ref{alg_DDR:neg} by enforcing known properties of a conditional density such as non-negativity and a total AUC of 1; these properties do not automatically hold in the finite sample setting as in unconditional density estimation with kernel density functions because a non-linear regressor may predict negative values.
 The improved estimate of $f(Y(t)|\bm{X})$ thus becomes:

 where the denominator denotes the total AUC under $\textnormal{max}\{0, \widehat{g}_{h}(Y(t)|\bm{X})\}$ as estimated using the trapezoidal rule.

 Step \ref{alg_DDR:sharpen} of the DDR algorithm further modifies $\widehat{g}_{h}(Y(t)|\bm{X})$ using a parameter $\eta$ by setting: